-Matomo is an analytics platform that collects data (Tracking API) and reports (Analytics API) this data in interesting formats.
-Sometimes you want to query this data from across other domains for example using cross-domain Ajax calls (XMLHttpRequest).
+Matomo is an analytics platform that collects data through the Tracking API and provides reports through the Analytics API.
+In some cases, you may need to access this data from other domains, for example with cross-domain Ajax (XMLHttpRequest) calls.

-By default browsers implement the same-origin policy which prevents browsers from directly requesting data from other domains.
-Luckily, modern web browsers allow developers to perform cross-domain requests with one trick: the server must allow cross-domain requests by responding to the request with the Access-Control-Allow-Origin header set to a value that includes the domain of the requesting code, for example Access-Control-Allow-Origin: https://example.com.
-You can also set the header to * to match and allow all domains.
+By default, browsers implement the same-origin policy, which prevents browsers from directly requesting data from other domains.
+Modern web browsers allow developers to perform cross-domain requests: the server must allow cross-domain requests by responding to the request with the Access-Control-Allow-Origin header set to a value that includes the domain of the requesting code, for example Access-Control-Allow-Origin: https://example.com.

-You can set your domain names for CORS in the Matomo GUI, the feature can be found in Administration > System > General settings
+1. You can set your domain names for CORS in the Matomo user interface by going to Matomo settings (Administration) Settings Cog Icon > System > General settings.

 [General]